Fashion has always been, for me, a dream to escape into.

 Over 15 years I've followed that dream into some unexpected places.
 From the ateliers of Iris van Herpen in Amsterdam, where I stitched archival couture by hand, to the fitting rooms of Toronto, where I've spent years helping women build confidence through clothing.
 Or the pattern drafting studios at OCAD University, where I teach the next generation of designers how to bring their designs to fruition.

 My work sits at the intersection of making, teaching, and meaning.
 I'm drawn to the idea that a well-constructed garment is never just functional.
-It's a record of skill, a reflection of identity, and sustainability.
+It's a record of skill, a reflection of identity, and sustainability by the hands of the maker.

 I write about the future of fashion and craft on Substack under Sartorial Futurist.
 Where I continue to research, make, teach, and ask questions about what fashion is for.